hantsy/spring-webmvc-jwt-sample/README.md

 # Protect REST APIs with Spring Security and JWT

 When you design REST APIs, you have to consider how to protect REST APIs.
 Spring Security is a great authentication and authorization solution and provides several options for protecting REST APIs.
-HTTP Basic is the simplest approach, it is good for development purpose and use it in testing codes, but it is not recommended in production.
-Spring Session(with Spring Security) provides a simple strategy to create and validate header based token(session id), it can be used for protecting RESTful APIs, I have demonstrated it in [a microservice application](https://github.com/hantsy/spring-microservice-sample) and [a RESTful application](https://github.com/hantsy/angular-spring-reactive-sample).
+HTTP Basic is the simplest approach, it is good for development purpose, and it is used frequently in testing codes, but it is not recommended in a production environment.
+Spring Session(with Spring Security) provides a simple strategy to create and validate header based token(session id), it can be used for protecting RESTful APIs, I have demonstrated it in [my microservice sample](https://github.com/hantsy/spring-microservice-sample) and [my RESTful samle](https://github.com/hantsy/angular-spring-reactive-sample).

 Beside these, Spring Security OAuth provides a complete solution of OAuth authorization, including the implementations of all roles defined in OAuth2 protocol, such as Authorization Server, Resource Server, OAuth2 Client etc. Spring Cloud adds Single Sign On capability to **OAuth2 Client** via its subproject Spring Cloud Security.

-In Spring Security OAuth based solution, the access token can be a signed JWT token or an opaque value, but we have to follow the standard OAuth2 authorization flow to get access token.
+In the Spring Security OAuth based solution, the content of access token can be a signed JWT token or an opaque value, and we have to follow the standard OAuth2 authorization flow to get access token.

 For those applications owned by the resource owner, a simple JWT token based authorization is more simple and reasonable.
-Spring Security does not provide such an option, but it is easy to implement by adding filter to handle JWT token.
+But Spring Security does not provide such an option, fortunately it is not difficult to implement it by adding a filter in Spring Security Filter Chain to process JWT token.

 In our application, the custom JWT token based authentication flow can be designated as the following steps.